Make a difference in your community and volunteer today!

 Administrative Office Volunteer

 Discover valuable art, antiques, collectibles, jewelry, books and other items in our donation warehouse.
 Knowledge of collectibles and antiques would be especially helpful.
 Flexible hours generally for at least three hours, three days a week, Mondays through Fridays.
-For information, contact Dylan Lippert, Online Sales Manager, at 253.573.6689 or email@example.com.E-Commerce Photography
+For information, contact Dylan Lippert, Online Sales Manager, at 253.573.6835 or firstname.lastname@example.org.

 Photograph valuable art, antiques, collectibles, jewelry, books and other items in our donation warehouse.
 Knowledge of digital photography and ability to upload images to a computer are essential skills for this position.
 Flexible hours generally for at least three hours, three days a week, Mondays through Fridays.
 For information, contact Dylan Lippart, Online Sales Manager, at 253.573.6689 or email@example.com